sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

    }

-When you are printing the value of a variable, never put quotes "" around the variable because that will print out the variable name letter by letter.
+When you are printing the value of a variable, never put double quotes ``" "`` around the variable because that will print out the variable name letter by letter.
 For example, ``System.out.println("score");`` will print out the string "score", rather than the value 4 stored in the variable.
 Normally you do not want to print out the variable name,